gluon-lang/gluon/TUTORIAL.md

 in divide 10 4
 ```

 An important difference from many languages however is that `type` only defines aliases.
-This means that all types in the example below are actually equivalent to eachother.
+This means that all types in the example below are actually equivalent to each other.

 ```f#,rust
 type Type1 = { x: Int }